aliffathoni/ESPAutoWifi/README.md

 # ESP-Auto-Wifi

 ESP Auto Connect Wifi without hardcode.
-As for now this code only works on ESP32 architecture, but i will update it soon on ESP8266.
+Note that this code still only tested on ESP32 architecture, but i will update it soon on any other ESP32 variant.
+For ESP8266 go [here](https://github.com/aliffathoni/ESP8266AutoWifi).

 ## Dependencies